 The research context

 My doctoral research explores the role of digital jewellery to support a sense of self during micro-transitions in the context of living in/between two countries.
 My research offers a focus on atypical personal interactions in order to address a range of questions and potentially open up our expectations and experiences of the digital.
 It is a practice-led research with the focus on craft explorations, autobiographical expriences and dialogue with people.

-The participants were three female interaction design researchers born in different places in the world, but who at the time where the research was undertaken lived and worked in the UK and periodically (approx. 2 – 3 times per year) travelled back to their home of origin for short breaks.
-I worked with these women firstly because they had the experience of living in two different places and travelling between them and secondly to enable a particular level of discourse around the potentials of digital technology to support transitions to sense of self in this context (Microcosmos, (Topoi, (Togetherness, Travelling with the Sea, My Personal North).
+The participants were three female interaction design researchers born in different places in the world, but who at the time where the research was undertaken lived and worked in the UK and periodically (approx. 2 – 3 times per year) travelled back to their countries of origin for short breaks.
+I worked with these participants firstly because they had the experience of living in two different places and travelling between them and secondly to enable a particular level of discourse around the potentials of digital technology to support transitions to sense of self in this context (Microcosmos, (Topoi, (Togetherness, Travelling with the Sea.

-In the research, I adopted a research through design approach rooted in craft practices and participatory design.
-I conducted self-reflective practices to explore from my personal experiences what it means to experience this transition and I organised co-design workshops and meetings with a small group of particpants for a period of 2 years.
-A innovative method of Staged Atmosphere was developed for this context during the Aircraft workshop and used design probes as a stimulus for conversations around a sense of self and personal significance and ideas for digital jewellery.
+In the research, I adopted a Research Through Design approach rooted in craft practice and participatory design.
+I conducted self-reflective practices to explore from my personal experiences what it means to experience this context of transition and I organised co-design workshops and meetings with a small group of particpants for a period of 2 years.
+A innovative method of Staged Atmosphere was developed for this context during the Aircraft workshop where I used performance and design probes as a stimulus for conversations around a sense of self and personal significance and ideas for digital jewellery.
 I designed novel examples of digital jewellery and to trigulate the data and open a discource in relation to the resulting pieces developed within the study, I adopted the Delphi Technique with a group of experts in the field.